Centrifugal Compressor

-• A centrifugal compressor is a radial flow rotodynamic fluid machine that uses mostly air as the working fluid and utilizes the mechanical energy imparted to the machine from outside to increase the total internal energy of the fluid mainly in the form of increased static pressure head.
+- A centrifugal compressor is a radial flow rotodynamic fluid machine that uses mostly air as the working fluid and utilizes the mechanical energy imparted to the machine from outside to increase the total internal energy of the fluid mainly in the form of increased static pressure head.

-• stationary casing
+- stationary casing

-• Rotating impeller : it which imparts a high velocity to the air.
+- Rotating impeller : it which imparts a high velocity to the air.
 The impeller may be single or double sided, but the fundamental theory is same for both.

-• Diffuser: it consisting of a number of fixed diverging passages in which the air is decelerated with a consequent rise in static pressure.
+- Diffuser: it consisting of a number of fixed diverging passages in which the air is decelerated with a consequent rise in static pressure.

-• Air is sucked into the impeller eye and whirled outwards at high speed by the impeller disk.
+- Air is sucked into the impeller eye and whirled outwards at high speed by the impeller disk.

-• At any point in the flow of air through the impeller the centripetal acceleration is obtained by a pressure head so that the static pressure of the air increases from the eye to the tip of the impeller.
+- At any point in the flow of air through the impeller the centripetal acceleration is obtained by a pressure head so that the static pressure of the air increases from the eye to the tip of the impeller.

-• The remainder of the static pressure rise is obtained in the diffuser, where the very high velocity of air leaving the impeller tip is reduced to almost the velocity with which the air enters the impeller eye.
+- The remainder of the static pressure rise is obtained in the diffuser, where the very high velocity of air leaving the impeller tip is reduced to almost the velocity with which the air enters the impeller eye.

-• Usually, about half of the total pressure rise occurs in the impeller and the other half in the diffuser.
+- Usually, about half of the total pressure rise occurs in the impeller and the other half in the diffuser.
 Owing to the action of the vanes in carrying the air around with the impeller, there is a slightly higher static pressure on the forward side of the vane than on the trailing face.
 The air will thus tend to flow around the edge of the vanes in the clearing space between the impeller and the casing.
 This results in a loss of efficiency and the clearance must be kept as small as possible.
-Sometimes, a shroud attached to the blades as shown in Figure.6.1(d) may eliminate such a loss, but it is avoided because of increased disc friction loss and of manufacturing difficulties.
+Sometimes, a shroud attached to the blades and may eliminate such a loss, but it is avoided because of increased disc friction loss and of manufacturing difficulties.

-• The straight and radial blades are usually employed to avoid any undesirable bending stress to be set up in the blades.
+- The straight and radial blades are usually employed to avoid any undesirable bending stress to be set up in the blades.
 The choice of radial blades also determines that the total pressure rise is divided equally between impeller and diffuser.

 ADVANTAGES: